cant-think-of-name/sos-app/README.md

 To start the project: `expo start`

 It will open up the Metro Bundler, where you will see a QR code.
 Scan the QR code with the Expo mobile app to test the app on your device.

+## Progress

+While this app is able to retrieve a list of contacts, it's not able to send an SMS to emergency contacts yet.